samudra-perera/The-Recipe-Book/README.md

 Some additional things I would have liked to add were:

 1. Adding the ability for users to add their own photographs to the recipe.
-We would have achieved this using cloudinary and their photo upload API.
+We would have achieved this using cloudinary to store the photographs and multer as the middleware to handle the photo upload.

 2. Adding the ability for users to follow each other, creating a "social media" recipe sharing application

-3. Using ReactJS as the client side language instead of EJS
+3. Using ReactJS as the front-end framework instead of using a templating language like EJS.
+Breaking apart the application into components would have made it easier to add functionality to specific sections without updating entire views.

 ## Lessons Learned: